Almon Abbott: Ordained ministry

 He was ordained deacon in 1904 by Bishop Tully Kingdon of Fredericton, and priest in 1905 by Bishop Clarendon Worrell of Nova Scotia.
 He was Curate at St Luke's Cathedral in Halifax, NS from 1904 to 1906, and briefly served as assistant rector of the Church of St James the Apostle in Montreal in 1906.
 That same year, he became rector of Christ Church Cathedral in Hamilton, Ontario, where he remained till 1914.
 Subsequently, from 1910 till 1911, he served as Dean of Niagara After arriving in the United States, Abbott became Dean of Trinity Cathedral, Cleveland, Ohio in 1914, while in 1919, he became rector of Grace and St Peter's Church in Baltimore.
 Between 1928 and 1929, he was rector of St Chrysostom's Church in Chicago.

 Episcopacy

-On January 30, 1929, Abbott was elected Bishop of Lexington and was consecrated on May 15, 1929, by Presiding Bishop John Gardner Murray.
+On January 30, 1929, Abbott was elected Bishop of Lexington and was consecrated on May 15, 1929, with Presiding Bishop John Gardner Murray as chief consecrator.
 He retained the post until his death in 1945.
 His episcopate is noted for his work in freeing the diocese from debt during the Depression years and worked to promote missionary work in the mountain regions of the diocese.
 He died on April 4, 1945, of a heart attack.